opticfluorine/sovereign/docs/manual/creators/config/index.md

 - **ScrollPenWidthModifier**: Keys that, while held, cause the mouse wheel to vary the world editor pen width (list).

+### DebugInterfaceOptions
+Options for the client debug interface, a local IPC server for automated testing tools.
+The interface is disabled by default.
+See the [Debug Interface](../../developers/debugging/debug-interface.md) page for the wire protocol.
+- **Enabled**: A boolean indicating whether the debug interface server is started with the client.
+Defaults to false.
+- **Host**: The IPv4 address to bind the debug interface server to.
+The loopback address (127.0.0.1) is the default and is the intended security boundary for the interface.
+- **Port**: The UDP port to bind the debug interface server to.
+Defaults to 12821.

 ---

 ## Server Configuration Options